JorikJooken/MCTSQuayCraneSchedulingNonCrossingConstraints/readme.txt

 g++ -g -std=c++11 -O2 MCTS.cpp -o MCTSExecutable

-Now, run the executable on the toy probleme instance and write the output to a file called "MCTSOutput.txt"
+Now, run the executable on the toy problem instance and write the output to a file called "MCTSOutput.txt"

 ./MCTSExecutable < toyInstance.txt > MCTSOutput.txt